Thursday, September 18, 2025

 If we are to grow and experience more and more of the beauty, majesty, love and glory of God, obedience is not optional.
 It is the means by which our faith is exercised and we draw near to God.

-The beauty however is God in his grace and kindness will often grant affections toward Him once we step out in faith for the right reason.
+The beauty however is God, in his grace and kindness, will often stir affections toward Him once we step out in faith for the right reason.

 We obey so we can better honor and glorify God and be the most effective for Him in doing so.